Drug Test Contamination Child Custody: Court rules mothers positive drug test results could be due to contamination

 The judge concluded that the father should maintain contact with the child.
 It was agreed that the father has contact for four hours every two weeks.
 The judge also ordered the local authority to remove supervision at the latest of 12 weeks from making the order.
 In the judgement the judge stated: “the child should be spending time with his father in natural surroundings, rather than the artificial surroundings of a contact centre”.

+Facing a positive result and worried about drug test contamination?
+Our child law specialists can review your laboratory report, advise on the scientific limitations of hair and urine testing, and work with suitable experts to challenge unsafe interpretations in court.
 If you would like any advice and assistance in establishing child custody or contact with your child contact us today on 0330 094 5880, or let us call you back to arrange a free initial consultation.
 We deal with all aspects of family law and can also provide consultations by way of Skype.
 With family lawyers in York, Newcastle, Oxford, Northampton and London we are able to serve client’s nationally across the country.

 FOLLOW US ONLINE